Twinklebear/lfwatch/README.md

 Building
 -
-Uses CMake to build, to disable the SDL2 event path run CMake with -DNO\_SDL.
+Uses CMake to build, to disable the SDL2 event path run CMake with `-DNO_SDL`.
 This version will take a `std::function` to be called on an event.
 This isn't currently implemented so I haven't decided on what the function signature should be.
 A different callback can be registered for each directory being watched.